AwalaApp/network-website/service-providers.md

 Integrating Relaynet in a pre-existing product involves replacing RPCs (e.g., HTTP requests) with an asynchronous interface provided by the Relaynet library, and such changes can be limited to the functionality you want to offer on Relaynet.

-On the other hand, if you wish to make a third-party service work on Relaynet, you're likely to need to create a new desktop/mobile app and a server-side app that would communicate with each other via Relaynet.
+On the other hand, if you wish to make a third-party service work on Relaynet, you're likely to need a new desktop/mobile app and a new server-side app that would communicate with each other via Relaynet.
 Additionally, the server-side app will be responsible for the communication with the API of the third-party service.

-TODO: Native Relaynet service

-Refer to the [service integrations scale](https://specs.relaynet.network/RS-012) for a more detailed analysis of the different integration approaches.
+The [Relaynet proof of concept with Twitter](https://github.com/relaynet/poc) is an example of this type of integration.

+If you're building a new service and are not constrained to traditional Internet technologies, you may want to build a native Relaynet service instead to unlock additional benefits.
+Say you're building a decentralized service like email, but unlike email you'd want it to be spam- and phishing-free, use end-to-end encryption and need zero servers -- That'd be fairly easy with Relaynet!

 Relaynet will support desktop, Android, CLI and server-side apps from day one, thanks to the [Node.js](https://docs.relaycorp.tech/relaynet-core-js/) and [JVM](https://github.com/relaycorp/relaynet-jvm) libraries.
 Those libraries will undergo a security audit once we're done building the foundation of the network, so we expect them to be ready for beta testing by Q3 2020.
 Stay tuned!

 ## We want to hear from you

-Social media.

-Commercial?
-Contact Relaycorp.
+Come say hi on [Facebook](https://www.facebook.com/relaynet/) or [Twitter](https://twitter.com/relaynet_), and ask us any questions you may have about making your software compatible with Relaynet.
+You can also [email us](https://relaycorp.tech/) if you'd prefer that!

 {% include subscription-cta.html group="service_providers" %}